NeilGraham/ps3-game-packager/README.md

-# PS3 Game Packager
+# ROM Organizer

+At the moment the repository is focused on PS3 games, but it will be extended to support other consoles in the future.

-A collection of tools for working with PS3 game files, providing utilities for organizing and optimizing PS3 game collections.
+A collection of tools for working with ROM game files, providing utilities for organizing and optimizing ROM game collections.

 ## Features

-- **Package**: Compress PS3 games into 7z archives with organized directory structure
-- **Unpackage**: Organize PS3 games into decompressed format with standardized structure
 - **Organize**: Organize PS3 games while preserving their existing format (compressed/decompressed)
+- **Compress**: Compress PS3 games into 7z archives with organized directory structure
+- **Decompress**: Organize PS3 games into decompressed format with standardized structure
-- **Parse PARAM.SFO**: Extract metadata from PS3 game files
+- **Metadata**: Extract metadata from ROM files (currently supports PS3 PARAM.SFO)

 ## Installation